Many personal care products are known to be toxic. What about your harmless little bottle of nail color, is it toxic too?

 The nail polish she mentioned is called Color Street Nails.

-I learned that Color Street Nails isn’t exactly nail polish but nail polish strips.
+I learned that Color Street Nails isn’t polish but polish strips.

 The strips are 95% dry upon application which means no drying time after you put them on!